mirkomantovani/Formal-Methods-Concurrent-Real-Time/questions.md

   * variabili con macro aree: (posizione corrente, posizione obiettivo, distanza operatore, velocità di approccio)
   * variabili con griglia: (posizione corrente, posizione obiettivo, distanza operatore, velocità robot, velocità operatore, equazioni della posizione
 - il robot quando arriva working station, prende il pezzo e lo mette sul pallet.
 Deve aspettare che l'operatore gli dia il via libera oppure può metterlo direttamente sulla conveyor belt?
+- Do we need to impose that the robot starts his actions (e.g. if O presses start button then robots starts picking up pieces, when it's full it starts moving towards the tombstone and so on)?
+Or for instance the robot has his predefined actions and workflow and we only need to make sure that the interaction with the human is safe enough?
+- Level of detail of R actions? (openHand, locateWP, closeHand or pickUpWP)
+- Is the only input (if the workflow is proceding smoothly) that O has to provide to the robot the one of telling it that the WP reshape phase is completed and it can be put on the conveyor belt?
+What happens if O does not signal this? (e.g. WP becomes useless and is eliminated, time limit after which the R stops working on that piece)
+- Is it required/useful to start modeling via class diagrams (ArchiTRIO style), FSA?
+Temporal Petri Nets?
+How many TRIO classes do we define?